onnx/onnx-mlir/docs/Dialects/krnl.md

 This Op has a region with AffineScope trait and is used to limit the scope of `affine.for`.
-The loop inside `krnl.region` can be affined if its boundary is defined at the level of `krnl.region`. `krnl.region` does not guarantee or require the loops inside it to be affine.
+The loop inside `krnl.region` can be affined if its boundary is defined at the level of `krnl.region`.
+The `krnl.region` does not guarantee or require the loops inside it to be affine.
-With `krnl.oregion`, a krnl loop may not be  affine if its boundary symbol is not defined inside a enclosing region without AffineScope trait.
+With `krnl.region`, a krnl loop may not be  affine if its boundary symbol is not defined inside a enclosing region without AffineScope trait.
 In MLIR, FuncOp has the AffineScope trait.
 The `krnl.region` will be removed after affine.for is lowered.
 ToFix: current `krnl.region` does not have input and output.
 You cannot create a new memref inside the region and use it outside of the region.

 Traits: AffineScope, NoTerminator, SingleBlock